 List All Your Tasks

-Since tasks can come from a variety of different places, make sure to check all possible sources including, but not limited to email, communication apps like Slack, and any paper notes you may have left yourself earlier.
+Tasks can come from various places.
+Ensure to check all possible sources, including email, Slack, and any paper notes you may have left yourself.

-Once this is done, you can begin analyzing them in order to determine how to go ahead and prioritize your tasks.
+After this, you can begin analyzing them to determine how to go ahead and prioritize your tasks.

 Pick a Strategy

-Now that you have everything listed out, now is the time to pick a strategy for attacking the tasks on your to-do list.
-If you are just planning things out for yourself or trying to prioritize unrelated tasks we recommend sorting them into 4 distinct categories:
+Now that you have everything listed out, it is time to pick a strategy for attacking the tasks on your to-do list.

-Do Tasks: tasks that should be completed now.
+Do Tasks: You should complete the tasks now.

-Defer Tasks: Tasks that can be pushed off till later.
+Defer Tasks: You can push off the tasks till later.

-Delegate Tasks: Tasks that can be assigned to someone.
+Delegate Tasks: You can assign the tasks to someone.

-Do Tasks are generally tasks that should take less than 2 minutes to complete.
-The reason we complete these tasks immediately is because it takes more time and effort to schedule and complete these tasks than it would be to just finish these tasks right now.
+Do Tasks are generally should take less than 2 minutes to complete.
+We complete these tasks immediately because it takes more effort to schedule them than finish them right now.

-Delegate tasks are generally tasks that, while you could do them, are not the best use of your time because of other more important responsibilities that you have on your plate.
+Delegate tasks are the ones you could do but not the best use of your time.
+This is because you have more important responsibilities on your plate.

-If you do decide to delegate tasks, make sure to keep track of the progress on them and ensure that no one is getting blocked on their completion.
+If you decide to delegate tasks, ensure to keep track of their progress, and no one is getting blocked on their completion.

-A good way to do this would be to schedule a reminder or a meeting with the person that you delegated the task to.
+An ideal way is to schedule a reminder or a meeting with the person to whom you delegated the task.

-Delete Tasks are tasks that have been on your list for a while but you know that you will never get to them because they are not important or you just don’t want to prioritize them.
+Delete Tasks have been on your list for a while.
+However, you know that you will never get to them.
+That is either because they are unimportant, or you want to de-prioritize them.

-If there is a task that you feel guilty for putting off and you know that you won’t complete it because you don’t want to, just remove it from your list for the time being.
-If you want, you can maintain a separate list for these types of tasks.
+If there is a task that you are putting off and you know that you won’t complete it, remove it from your list for the time being.
+You can maintain a separate list for these tasks if you wish.

-If you are managing a project with various members, we recommend choosing either a Waterfall or Agile prioritization methodology.
+If you manage a project with various members, we recommend choosing either a Waterfall or Agile prioritization methodology.

-Waterfall prioritization is focused on having all documentation for a project upfront so that everything is kept manageable and everything is done in a specific sequence.
+Waterfall prioritization focuses on having all documentation for a project upfront.
+It assures everything is kept manageable and done in a particular order.

-Agile prioritization, meanwhile, is focused on breaking things down into specific features and tasks and assigning them to different people.
+On the other hand, Agile prioritization focuses on breaking things down into specific features and tasks.
+These tasks are assigned to different people.

-Below you can see various different prioritization methods and determine which one works best for you.
+Below you can see several prioritization methods.
+Determine which one works best for you.

 Eisenhower Prioritization Matrix